Published: January 31, 2018 | Comments

 Flip key numbers upside down to improve understanding.
 For example, a first call resolution rate of 86 percent looks good – but reporting that 14 percent of calls are not resolved on first attempt often puts healthy focus on the issue (interpret carefully – see last point).
 Similarly, a report showing that 91 percent of customers are satisfied doesn't attract much attention; pointing out that 9 percent are not happy tends to compel more action.

 Avoid daily summary reports.
-Consistent performance, interval by interval, is one of the telltale signs of a well-run call center.
+Consistent performance, interval by interval, is one of the telltale signs of a well-run contact center.
 The good news is, you don’t have to get buried in data to report such thing as service level, forecast accuracy and other important operational metrics by interval.
 A simple alternative is to create a table with five or six rows and then input the number or percent of increments that were within, say, 2.5 percent of your target (first row), 5 percent (second row) and so on.
 You determine the thresholds—and you can tighten them down the road as performance becomes more precise.

 Use skills based routing sparingly.
-Some call centers can’t say with precision where contacts go because their skills- or contingency-based routing environments are so complex.
+Some contact centers can’t say with precision where contacts go because their skills- or contingency-based routing environments are so complex.
 Keep your routing contingencies simple enough to manage.
 Then invest the time necessary to forecast, staff and schedule for the specialized mix of contacts the center is handling.
 Keep it simple!

-Pressure-test your call center.
+Pressure-test your contact center.
 Some routinely write off bad days – when they miss their objectives by a long shot – as, well, bad days.
 But those are likely the days that customers needed those services most.
 Fluctuations in the financial markets, bad weather, unexpected publicity, whatever else – these are the times we really need to get it right!

 Develop an up-to-date customer access strategy.
 Customer access strategies are like business plans in the sense that some are well-documented and others exist only in pieces and in the heads of various managers.
 Too often, the latter is the case.
 But there are standout examples of plans that are effective and up-to-date.
 The best define customer segments, track access numbers and email addresses, document service levels and other objectives, and provide guidelines for rolling out new services.
-(See the new version of the book Call Center Management on Fast Forward for more on this topic, including incorporating social and other emerging channels, www.icmi.com/fastforward.)

-Have colleagues outside the call center help you quantify the center's value.
-A financial organization realized a $1.5 million annual cost reduction from self-serve improvements, by including call center agents in systems design.
+Have colleagues outside the contact center help you quantify the center's value.
+A financial organization realized a $1.5 million annual cost reduction from self-serve improvements, by including agents in systems design.
 A hospital saved 29,120 hours of staff time – that’s 14 people – by pulling in and effectively handling contacts were previously going to a hodgepodge of departments.
 You don't have to come up with these numbers yourself – pull in your colleagues from other areas and have them help you put a pencil to these contributions.

 Create an organization chart with dotted lines that illustrates your "real" team.
 This chart is for you – it reminds you of everyone across the organization and beyond who helps make the call center wheels go round.
 It includes those who impact the call center's workload and/or benefit from the customer intelligence the call center captures.
 Creating this picture reminds you of key players – and underscores the collaboration that must happen to create great results.